 • Father’s day 2017: Reflections on some of dad’s money and life lessons

 If you’ve found value here and think it would benefit others, please share it and/or leave a comment.
-To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-Lastly, follow me on Twitter at @BWArePowerful and at the Big Words Blog Site Facebook page.
+To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site, or add the link to my RSS feed to your feedreader.
+Please visit my YouTube channel entitled, Big Discussions76.
+Lastly, follow me on Twitter at @BWArePowerful, on Instagram at @anwaryusef76, and at the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.